2013 | 2012 | 2011 | 2010 | 2009 | 2008 | 2007 | 2006 | 2005 | 2004

 Good Vibrations Inside the Earth - Assistant Professor Jennifer Jackson gave a Watson Lecture for general audiences on Wednesday April 13, at 8 pm, in Beckman Auditorium.
 Dr. Jackson showed how modern devices such as diamond-anvil cells and high-power infrared lasers can be used on minerals to recreate the crushing pressures and flaming temperatures suspected to exist deep within Earth, while extremely brilliant synchrotron x-radiation probes the minerals' properties.
 The results reveal an exciting and dynamic terrain deep inside our planet. [ more info | Video on iTunes U]

-Professor Jennifer Jackson led a group of high school students on a tour of her lab and then joined them for dinner, as part of Caltech's Jr. Watson Program.
+Professor Jennifer Jackson led a group of high school students on a tour of her lab and then joined them for dinner, as part of Caltech's Junior Watson Program (April 9, 2011)

 New research by Caltech Tectonics Observatory scientists proposes new mechanism for processes that have shaped the Himalaya Mountains and Tibet, the most tectonically active continental area in the world - Alex Copley, a former postdoctoral scholar with Caltech’s Tectonics Observatory, along with Jean-Philippe Avouac, professor of geology and director of the Tectonics Observatory, and Brian Wernicke, the Chandler Family Professor of Geology, performed a series of numerical experiments that reveal evidence for a strong Indian lower crust that couples, or locks in, with the upper crust.
 This suggests that the "channel flow" model proposed by many geophysicists and geologists, is not correct. (press release | Our Amazing Planet) (April 6, 2011)